D8-X/d8x-trader-backend/SWARM.md

 docker compose -f docker-compose-prod.yml up --build
 ```

-This server also runs the REDIS database that the swarm needs access to, hence its IP needs to
+This server also runs the REDIS database that the swarm needs s to, hence its IP needs to
 be known to the docker swarm servers that we detail below.
 Add a private IP address for this communication
 (Linode: Network > Add An IP Address > select Private > allocate).